Updates, commentary, training and advice on immigration and asylum law

 Before Brexit, those resident under EU law were generally entitled to use the NHS for free.
 This is because they could satisfy the legal test for being ordinarily resident (and therefore exempt from charges): “living lawfully in the United Kingdom voluntarily and for settled purposes as part of the regular order of their life for the time being, whether of short or long duration” (Shah v Barnet LBC [1982] UKHL 14).

-An EEA national could be ordinarily resident from the day they move to the UK.
-Government guidance on NHS charging says acknowledges this:
+An EEA national could be ordinarily resident from the day they moved to the UK.

-These favourable pre-Brexit rules have been reflected in an amendment to section 39 of the 2014 Act.
-It allows people with pre-settled status under Appendix EU — i.e. EEA nationals who moved here before Brexit, and their family members — to be considered ordinarily resident despite not having indefinite leave to remain.
+These favourable pre-Brexit rules were reflected in an amendment to section 39 of the 2014 Act.
+It allows people with pre-settled status under Appendix EU to be considered ordinarily resident despite not having indefinite leave to remain.

 EEA nationals arriving in the UK after 31 December 2020 are treated in the same way as non-EEA nationals (see below).